 Site Features

-• State of Disrepair: Partially in ruins, some parts remain accessible.
+- State of disrepair: Partially in ruins, some parts remain accessible.

-4: The Sanatorium of Saint-Gildas-de-Rhuys
+4: The Saint-Gildas-de-Rhuys Sanatorium

 Site Features

-• State of Disrepair: Partially in ruins, some parts remain accessible.
+- State of disrepair: Partially in ruins, some parts remain accessible.

 5: The Lorient Submarine Base